The Global Glimm Property for C*-algebras of topological dimension zero: Introduction

 \begin{thmIntro}[\ref{prp:GGP}] Let $A$ be a \ca{} with topological dimension zero.
 Then~$A$ has the Global Glimm Property if and only if $A$ is nowhere scattered. \end{thmIntro}

 A \ca{} is said to have \emph{topological dimension zero} if its primitive ideal space has a basis consisting of compact, open sets.
 This notion was introduced by Brown and Pedersen \cite[Remark~2.5(vi)]{BroPed09Limits} as a generalization of real rank zero.
 More generally, it is known that every \ca{} with real rank zero has the \emph{ideal property} (that is, its projections separate its closed ideals), and that every \ca{} with the ideal property has topological dimension zero.

-All three notions agree for separable $\mathcal{O}_2$-stable algebras \cite[Corollary~4.3]{PasRor07PIRR0}.
+\autoref{prp:thmIntro} both recovers and extends previous solutions of the Global Glimm Problem.
+First, since real rank zero implies topological dimension zero, our result subsumes the real rank zero case established in \cite{EllRor06Perturb}.
+Second, because Hausdorff zero-dimensional primitive ideal space implies topological dimension zero, we partially recover the Hausdorff finite-dimensional primitive ideal space case treated in \cite{BlaKir04GlimmHalving}.
+Beyond these cases, \autoref{prp:thmIntro} solves the Global Glimm Problem for classes of \ca{s} not covered by previous results in the literature.
+For example, Zhang \cite{Zha90RieszDecomp} showed that multiplier algebras of $\sigma$-unital, real rank zero \ca{s} have topological dimension zero, and thus fall within the scope of \autoref{prp:thmIntro}.
+However, such multiplier algebras are not encompassed by earlier results, since they need not have real rank zero, Hausdorff primitive ideal space, or stable rank one (see \autoref{rmk:MultNotRR0}).